JulGvoz/twisted-fates/README.md

 - Players remain marked even if they die.
 - Marked players are poisoned only when Neolith acts during the night.
+- Neolith wakes even if a marked player died.
 - If a marked player died since Neolith acted, the next time Neolith acts, marked players, including the brand new marked player, are poisoned.

 # Fatebound